 We recommend branching for development organizations on Bitbucket; We use a modified form of Vincent Driessen's GitFlow technique.
 Bitbucket branches are useful when:

-- You have a small group of programers who trust each other and are in close communication.
+You have a small group of programmers who trust each other and are in close communication.

 Ultimately, though it is your choice – branch or fork – Bitbucket supports both.

 Cloning a repository fork or branch

 When you want to work on a project by updating its files or adding new files, you need to make a local clone of the remote Bitbucket repository onto your machine or local network.
 You do this using the Clone button from the Bitbucket repository.
 If you forked a repository, you simply clone the fork.
 If you branched a repository, you clone the repository and checkout the branch.